 Why We Love National Ice Cream Day

-Ice cream is the perfect dessert for any season.
-Cool off in the summer with a scoop of your favorite flavor or enjoy it in the winter accompanied by a warm piece of pie.
-No matter the season, ice cream never disappoints.
+Ice cream is the textbook dessert for all seasons.
+You can cool down in the summer with a scoop of your favorite flavor, or enjoy it in the winter accompanied by a warm cake or pie.
+You can also whizz it in a blender and make a milkshake.
+No matter the season, does ice cream ever disappoint?

 A lick of pint

 Though some ice cream comes in half-gallon cartons, for some reason we still crave the pint.
 Why?
 It’s just the perfect size when you want to eat out of the container and watch a movie.

 Celebrate National Ice Cream Day